-Rainbow Harbor bustles with waterborne activity.
-A walk along the Esplanade reveals luxury yachts, tall ships, charter vessels, water taxis, fishing boats and pleasure craft.
+The Rainbow Harbor bustles with waterborne activity.
+Walk along the Esplanade with luxury yachts, tall ships, charter vessels, water taxis, fishing boats and pleasure craft.

 The Pike Outlets

 The Pike Outlets is the city’s newest shopping and dining destination.
-Located next to the Convention Center and Aquarium of the Pacific, the center features great retailers and entertainment options including Restoration Hardware Outlet, H&M, Cinemark Theatres, as well as a diverse mix of restaurants including Famous Dave’s, Bubba Gump Shrimp Co., Hooters, and much more.
+Located next to the Convention Center and Aquarium of the Pacific, the center features great retailers and entertainment options including Restoration Hardware Outlet, H&M, Cinemark Theatres, as well as a diverse mix of restaurants including “Q” Smokehouse, Bubba Gump Shrimp Co., Hooters, and much more.

 Shoreline Village Boardwalk